Commissary Apostolic

-History

-The custom of appointing such commissaries by the Holy See is a very ancient one.
-A noteworthy instance is the commission issued to Cyril of Alexandria by Pope Celestine I, in the early part of the fifth century, by which that holy patriarch was empowered to judge Nestorius in the pope's name.
-English history furnishes, among other instances, that of the commission which constituted Cardinal Wolsey and Cardinal Campeggio papal representatives for the judicial hearing of the divorce case of King Henry VIII.

-Sometimes Apostolic commissions are constituted permanently by the Holy See.
-Such are the various Roman congregations presided over by the cardinals.
+A Commissary Apostolic (Commissarius Apostolicus) is an office in the Catholic church.
+The Pope appoints commissaries as delegates for judicial and executive matters.

+Notable commissaries

+In the early 5th century, Pope Celestine I appointed Cyril of Alexandria as Commissary Apostolic, in order to judge Nestorius in the Pope's name.

+Cardinal Wolsey and Cardinal Campeggio were appointed Commissaries Apostolic for the divorce case of Henry VIII of England.

+Various Roman congregations are presided over by commissaries appointed on a permanent basis.

+Authority

 The full extent of the authority of commissaries apostolic must be learnt from the diploma of their appointment.
 The usual powers which they possess, however, are defined in the common law of the Church.
 Commissaries can be empowered not only for judicial but also for executive purposes.
 When a papal commission mentions explicitly certain persons and certain things as subject to the authority of a commissary, and then adds in general that "other persons and other things" (quidam alii et res aliœ) are also included, it is understood that the latter phrase refers only to persons and things of equal or lower importance than those that are expressly named, and under no circumstances can the commissary's power extend to what is higher or more dignified (Cap. xv, de rescript.).
 If a bishop be appointed commissary Apostolic in matters that already belong to his ordinary (mainly diocesan) jurisdiction, he does not thereby receive a delegated jurisdiction superadded to that which he already possessed; such an Apostolic commission is said to 'excite', not to alter, his ordinary jurisdiction.

 As a Commissary Apostolic is a delegate of the Holy See, an appeal may be made to the Pope against his judgments or administrative acts.

 When several commissaries have been appointed for the same case, they are to act together as one; but if, owing to death or any other cause, one or other of the commissaries should be hindered from acting, the remaining members have full power to execute their commission.
 In case the commissaries be two in number and they disagree in the judgment to be given, the matter must be decided by the Holy See.

 A commissary Apostolic has the power to subdelegate another person for the cause committed to him, unless it has been expressly stated in his diploma that, owing to the importance of the matter at issue, he is to exercise jurisdiction personally.